michellebinder/machine-state-classification/README.md

 ---

-## Setup / Getting Started
+## Getting Started
-Follow these steps to get started with the repository:
+Follow these steps to run the labeling tool or the MLflow UI locally on your machine.

 ### Clone the Repository
 ```bash